Kemptown, Brighton: Location and surrounding areas

 Central Brighton is to the west of the area.
 Travelling inland (north) from Kemptown one finds Queen's Park above the western portion of Kemptown.
 Further to the east are the Bristol Estate, Craven Vale estate, and Whitehawk, sometimes collectively known as "East Brighton".
 Returning south to the seafront, Kemptown's easterly neighbours are Black Rock and then Roedean.
 Also within walking distance is Brighton Marina.

 Community and facilities

 Historically known as an actors' and artists' quarter, it has a sizeable LGBT community and a network of streets with specialised shops, hotels, cafés and pubs.
+The annual Brighton Pride Village Party takes place in the western part of Kemptown closing off parts of St James' Street, Marine Parade and surrounding streets.

-There is a space available to the community in the crypt of St. George's Church, known as The Crypt, which was built with support from a European Union urban regeneration fund.
+Community spaces predominately are based in religious buildings including The Crypt at St. George's Church, Fitzherbert Community Hub at St John the Baptist's Church, and community facilities at both St Mary Church Kemp Town and Dorset Gardens Methodist Church.

-The Royal Sussex County Hospital is located in Kemptown.
+The Royal Sussex County Hospital is located on the northern edge of Kemptown.

-Kemptown Carnival is held each year.
+Kemptown Carnival was held each year but hasn't been held since 2019 with the 2023 production cancelled at the last moment.

 Transport

 Kemptown gained a railway station in 1869.
 The line, featuring two viaducts and a tunnel, was built at great cost partly to block the route for other railways from London.
 The railway lost out to bus traffic (the route from Brighton was longer than the road journey) and was closed to passenger traffic in 1933, surviving for freight until the 1970s.

 There remain a number of bus services through Kemptown, and the Volk's Electric Railway passes the area along the beach.